 2. Make a list

 Professionally, it’s called “prospecting”.
 Start with people you know, then others who might have some investment in your cause.
-If you’re hosting a sports team fundraiser, for example, the latter could be alumni, parents of alumni, fans who regularly attend.
+If you’re hosting a sports team fundraiser, for example, the latter could be alumni, parents of alumni, or fans who regularly attend.
 Look at your group’s past fundraisers, and add the names of everyone who contributed.

 3. Make a script